Find detailed information here

 Move any stick, switch or knob in your Remote Controller and see which channel number it corresponds to.

 Select the functions to be operated from your Remote Controller

-Tick with the mouse the corresponding round button to assign the Remote Controller channel to the desired model function.
+Tick with the mouse the corresponding round button to assign the Remote Controller channel to the desired aircraft function.

 The check box on the left Enables/Disables each function.